Meliora (Latin) / [meh-lee-OR-ah]

 Nuestro Sueño Vineyard

-Nuestro Sueño is situated in the southwest corner of the Eola-Amity Hills on a gentle slope of south facing benchland.
+Nuestro Sueño is situated in the southwest corner of the Eola-Amity Hills on a gentle slope of west facing benchland.
 The vineyard is owned and farmed by an extremely attentive and conscientious man named Tom Symonette, a retired engineer, who lives on the site.
-There are cows grazing freely along the drive to the vineyard.
+There are cows and horses grazing freely along the drive to the vineyard.
 Seeing them is one of the many joys of working with this site.

 My block at Nuestro Sueño cover roughly half an acre of own-rooted vines that are lovingly tended by Tom and myself.
 Tom is patient and trusting, allowing me to perform more of the viticultural work myself each year, which has been extremely fulfilling.